DaTA677/NU_MSc_Dissertation/README.md

 **Mechanics:**

-Interaction system: The main mechanic in this game is an interaction system that allows the user to interact with different objects in the game world.
+Interaction system: The main mechanic in this game is an [interaction system](./Source/PuzzleGame/InteractableActors.h)! that allows the user to interact with different objects in the game world.

 Each object when interacted will perform one of three actions: